 Blame nature.
 When you’re pregnant, the total volume of blood in your veins increases, which puts stress on the vein walls.
 At the same time, your body is flooded with hormones that cause the veins to expand.

-Also, the weight of the baby puts direct pressure on the largest vein in the body, the vena cava.
-This vein is responsible for distributing blood to all the other veins in your body, so there can be a “domino effect” on smaller veins in the legs and ankles.
+The weight of the baby puts direct pressure on the largest vein in the body, the vena cava.
+This vein is responsible for distributing blood to all the other veins in your body.
+As a result, there can be a “domino effect” on smaller veins in the legs and ankles.

 The actual cause of varicose veins is a condition called venous insufficiency or venous reflux, which is a failure to pump blood properly.
-This condition occurs when the tiny, one-way valves in the veins that control the flow of blood back to the heart and lungs begin to malfunction.
+This condition occurs when the tiny, one-way valves in the veins begin to malfunction.
 The valves stop closing properly after blood flows through them, and this allows blood to flow “backwards” into the veins and pool there.
 Voilà – varicose veins.
 They fill with deoxygenated blood (which is blue), swell, and can be seen on the surface of the skin.

 Back to basics.